robinboncoeur/ArtAndAGI/docs/coven/2Proced.md

 Celeste took a deep breath, steeling herself for what was to come.
 She had performed this procedure countless times on countless patients, but never like this.
 Never with such personal stakes.
 She placed the scalpel against Amy's skin, feeling the soft give beneath the blade.
 And then she began to cut.

 The music pulsed around them, drowning out the sound of Amy's moans as he came to, his eyes flying open in panic and pain.
 Celeste ignored him, her focus entirely on the task at hand.
 She peeled back the layers of skin, exposing the muscle beneath.
 She could feel the girls watching her, their eyes wide with awe and something else - fear perhaps?
 Or was it respect?
 Celeste didn't care.
 All that mattered was the surgery, the precision, the control she had over this body, this life.
-She worked methodically, cutting away flesh, rearranging tissue, creating something new from something old.
+She worked methodically, cutting away flesh, rearranging tissue, creating new from old.

 And then, finally, it was done.
 Celeste stepped back, surveying her handiwork with a critical eye.
 The girls around her gasped, their hands flying to their mouths in shock and surprise.
 But Celeste just nodded, satisfied.